-It’s very likely that you’re one of the most widely known basic personality types, Type A or B. Each one carries its own behavioural tendencies that affect your personal interactions and the way you approach work.
+It’s very likely that you’re one of the most widely known basic personality types, Type A or B. Each one carries its own behavioral tendencies that affect your personal interactions and the way you approach work.
 Type A personalities are at one end of the spectrum by being extremely self-motivated, setting lofty goals, and constantly striving for perfection.
 Type B personalities tend to be more laid back with less internal motivation and generally function at lower stress levels.
 Understanding your basic type can help you improve your functioning and job performance in business environments.

 Type A Personality Tendencies

 If you are a Type A individual, you’re probably competitive, strive to be the very best, work tirelessly at achieving goals, and are often highly self-critical whether you win or lose.
 Most Type A personalities feel a high sense of urgency along with a deep need to be entirely devoted to every task.
 If allowed to get out of hand, this can lead you to being tightly wound and make you prone to high stress levels and overreacting in certain situations.
-Simply being aware of these behavioural tendencies can help you play to your strengths while guarding against your weaknesses.
+Simply being aware of these behavioral tendencies can help you play to your strengths while guarding against your weaknesses.

 How Type A Personalities Excel in Business